iamdipankarpaul/ReAPI_Client/README.md

 - **Real-time Response**: View responses in a structured and easy-to-read format.
 - **Full Screen**: View responses in a fullscreen format if response is big enough.
 - **Request History**: View a history of your sent requests.
-- **Manage History**: Manage history of your sent requests, like delete and repeat request.
+- **Manage History**: Manage history of your sent requests, like delete request, repeat request and clear history.
+- **Code Snippet**: Get code snippet for JavaScript Axios and Fetch methods.

 ## Technologies Used